othercriteria/vibectl/PLANNED_CHANGES.md

 ## Implementation Approach

-- Use Python's `asyncio` for non-blocking I/O to handle multiple connections
+- ✅ Use Python's `asyncio` for non-blocking I/O to handle multiple connections
+- ✅ Used in `wait` command implementation as a foundation for later port-forward development
 - Leverage `rich` library for terminal UI with progress bars and live displays
 - Create dedicated progress visualizations for blocking operations
 - Implement clean signal handling for graceful termination